mozilla-services/autograph/docs/architecture.rst

   responsibility falls into the relying application.

 * An attacker who is in position to compromise the physical infrastructure where Autograph is operated can dump key material from memory.
-Autograph does not utilize HSMs but limits the exposure of key material to memory accesses (configurations are encrypted on disk and decrypted in memory).
+Signers that utilize an HSM a protected against this attack.

-* An attacker who gains access to encrypted configurations and is in a position to access the decryption service (AWS KMS and PGP) can steal key material without having to compromise the autograph service.
+* An attacker who gains access to encrypted configurations and is in a position to access the decryption service (which uses Sops) can steal key material without having to compromise the autograph service.
+Again, signers that use an HSM are protected.